hrydgard/ppsspp/README.md

 * Post-processing shaders like FXAA, scanlines, vignette
 * More solid save states (we will try to keep them working from now on.
 Save states only upgrade forward, not backward to older versions though).
+* Change render resolution independently of window size
-* Huge debugger improvements
+* Massive debugger improvements
-* Made Win32 menu bar translatable, and NewUI instantly changes when a new language is selected
+* Win32 menu bar is now translatable
+* Multiple UI bugs were fixed, and the UI instantly changes when a new language is selected
-* Multiple UI bugs were fixed
 * Win32: Ability to store PPSSPP's config files and memory stick files in places other than the same directory
 * Android-x86 support
 * Unofficial port for modified Xbox 360 consoles